knakamura13/sassy-sal/README.md

     - Remove the header element
     - Modify sub-header to span full page content width
     - **Implementation Context**:
-        - Modify the existing Contact page layout when renaming to About Me
         - Keep contact form functionality while removing specified sections
         - Adjust padding and width constraints on the sub-header element